marksherriff/uvacs-advising/policies.md

 __This policy is a draft as of 8/4/2023.
 If and when it is approved, this comment will be removed.__

 Students who wish to dispute their course grade in an undergraduate CS course must follow the following process.
 The process applies to any student taking a CS course no matter what school they are enrolled in.
-This policy is meant to be compatible and not conflict with school or university policies, including the [SEAS Grade Appeal Policy]{https://engineering.virginia.edu/current-students/current-undergraduate-students/policies-and-appeals}.
+This policy is meant to be compatible and not conflict with school or university policies, including the [SEAS Grade Appeal Policy](https://engineering.virginia.edu/current-students/current-undergraduate-students/policies-and-appeals).

 Before filing a grievance with the department, the student should have attempted to resolve their concerns directly with the instructor(s).
 These attempts should be sincere and substantial.
 If these attempts do not resolve the issue, the student affected should email their grievance to the contact listed at end of this section.
 The grievance must specify:

 * Which course policy or procedure has been violated, e.g. the specific issue(s) behind the appeal.
-If the syllabus or posted course policies are relevant, describe what they are and how they apply.
+* If the syllabus or posted course policies are relevant,  what they are and how they apply.
-* What efforts the student has made to resolve the concern informally; and
+* What efforts the student has made to resolve the concern with the instructor(s); and
 * The requested resolution.

 It is the responsibility of the student filing the grievance to ensure that the grievance clearly describes the issue and includes all necessary supporting documentation at the time of submission.